 These two early examples of American political handkerchiefs show how graphic symbols and images were used to create a new political arena.
 John Hewson, a Philadelphia fabric printer, produced the handkerchief commemorating George Washington, adapting an image by the painter Gilbert Stuart.
 As the central image flanked by classical columns and drapery, and grounded by symbols of political and economic power, Washington himself is promoted as an iconic figure.
 In contrast, the handkerchief on the right represents the 1840 presidential campaign of William Henry Harrison, one of the earliest candidates to canvass actively for the presidency.
 Harrison’s campaign motif was a log cabin, a new political icon that would be harnessed by other nineteenth-century political figures, notably Abraham Lincoln, to symbolize (often erroneously) the humble origins of both candidates and voters.

 These icons, however, had complex histories.
 Washington’s symbolic associations with democracy belied his status as an owner of enslaved peoples.
 The imagery of the log cabin highlights the tension between the broadening of the American electorate and the forced removal of Indigenous communities.
 Harrison called himself “Tippecanoe,” to remind voters of his role in the Battle of Tippecanoe and the subsequent burning of Prophetstown.
-Harrison’s men faced Shawnee spiritual and political leader Tenskwatawa whose older brother Tecumseh led the Native American Confederacy and fiercely opposed European-American expansion.
+Harrison’s men faced Shawnee spiritual and political leader Tenskwatawa whose older brother Tecumseh led the Native American Confederacy and strongly opposed European-American expansion.

 John Hewson (1744-1821)